 Recipe FAQs

-Yes, you can make the cheesecake ahead of time and store it in the refrigerator several days before serving.
-Just be sure to cover it tightly with plastic wrap and store it in the back corner of your refrigerator, where it is coldest.
+Yes, you can make the cheesecake and store it in the refrigerator for several days before serving.
+Cover it tightly with plastic wrap and store it in the back corner of your refrigerator, where it is coldest.
 You can learn more about cheesecake storage in this post on how long cheesecake lasts.

 More Cheesecake Recipes